An Euler scheme for BSDEs via the Wiener chaos decomposition: Comparison with alternative methods

-On the downside, our method is affected by the curse of dimensionality in the Brownian dimension $d$.
-This limitation is shared by most existing approaches, and is mainly mitigated by regression-based methods that are tackled with deep learning.
+On the downside, our method is affected by the curse of dimensionality in the Brownian dimension $d$, since the number of terms in the truncated chaos expansion grows rapidly with $d$ and the truncation parameters $(P,M)$.